gosukehommaEX/RegionalConsistency/README.md

 ## Overview

-`RegionalConsistency` is an R package that calculates approximate regional consistency probabilities for multi-regional clinical trials using methods proposed by [MHLW (2007)](https://www.pmda.go.jp/files/000153265.pdf).
+`RegionalConsistency` is an R package that calculates approximate regional consistency probabilities for multi-regional clinical trials using methods proposed by [the Japanese
+    Ministry of Health, Labor and Welfare (2007)](https://www.pmda.go.jp/files/000153265.pdf).
 The package implements both Method 1 and Method 2 approaches and can calculate:

 1. Unconditional regional consistency probabilities